-Consistency.
 Consistency at home and in life.
 Parents should maintain consistent parenting techniques, avoiding confusion on the child’s part.

 Kids need someone that they can trust, not someone that they fear.
 It’s a parent’s responsibility to create a space where a child’s self-esteem, self-respect and independence can grow.

 Children need to know that they are loved and cared for.
 Even when they make mistakes, be sure to always show your children that you love them, in spite of their mistakes.